Schoolforbasics/runbooks/AnacondaRepo.md

 Assuming the above requirements are met, there are no additional dependencies necessary for Anaconda Repo.

 ### Air Gap vs. Regular Installation
 As stated previously, this document contains installation instructions for two audiences: those with internet access on the destination server(s) and those who have no access to internet resources.
-Many of the steps below have two sections: "**Air Gap Installation**" and "**Regular Installation**".
+Many of the steps below have two sections: **Air Gap Installation** and **Regular Installation**.
 Those without internet access should follow the **Air Gap Installation** instructions and those with internet access should follow **Regular Installation** instructions.

 ### Air Gap Media
 This document assumes that the Air Gap media is located at /installer on the server where the software is being installed.